 The County's Office of Emergency Management ("OEM") is responsible for managing and coordinating the County's resources and responsibilities in dealing with all aspects of emergencies.
 It also provides regional leadership in developing operational and communication strategies among cities, tribes, private businesses, and other key stakeholders within the County.
 The OEM prepares for emergencies, trains County staff in emergency response, provides education to the community about emergency preparedness, plans for emergency recovery, and works to mitigate known hazards.
-It has identified and assessed many types of hazards that may impact the County, including geophysical hazards (e.g., earthquakes, seismic seiches, landslides, tsunamis, volcanic eruptions, and lahars), infectious disease outbreaks, intentional hazards (e.g., floods, snow, extreme temperatures, water shortages, and wind storms).
+It has identified and assessed many types of hazards that may impact the County, including geophysical hazards (e.g., earthquakes, seismic seiches, landslides, tsunamis, volcanic eruptions, and lahars), infectious disease outbreaks, intentional hazards (e.g., terrorism and civil disorder), transportation incidents, fires, hazardous materials, and unusual weather conditions (e.g., floods, snow, extreme temperatures, water shortages, and wind storms).
 However, the County cannot anticipate all potential hazards and their impacts on people, property, the environment, the local economy, and the County's finances.
+See "-Impact of COVID-19" for a more specific discussion of costs the County is incurring in connection with the COVID-19 pandemic and the funding available to cover those costs.